seansusmilch/auto-emby-accounts/README.md

  With the first line in `in.txt`, the script will create a user named **test** and attempt to link **ConnectUsername1** to that account.

-The second line will create a user named **!ConnectUsername2** and attempt to link **testConnectUsername** to that account.
+The second line will create a user named **!ConnectUsername2** and attempt to link **ConnectUsername2** to that account.
 The "!" can be changed in the config under user_prefix

 The account password will be a random 20 character alphanumeric string.